RoshanRane/PredNet-and-Predictive-Coding-A-Critical-Review/README.md

 # Predictive-video-classification
-Performing video captioning by using the predictive processing architecture where-by the model is trained to predict the next frames in videos along with the captioning task at hand..
+Performing video action classification by using the predictive processing architecture 'PredNet'.
+The model is trained in a multi-task fashion to predict the next frame in the video and also the action class it belongs to.